 - We believe in people power, because people power matters and it works.

 We believe in civic responsibility taking precedence over the expectation that someone else will take actions needed to improve the environment of OUR town.

 AFRA Membership and composition

-AFRA is intended to be a shared platform for representatives of Folkestone Residents’ and Community Associations
+AFRA is very simply a shared platform for representatives of Folkestone Residents’ and Community Associations

 We also welcome links with community organisations and groups.

 We hold informal meetings – ‘conversations’ – usually on the second Friday of each month: get in touch if you would like to join us!